nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Figure out the GPIO sysfs Pin Number

-To address the pins you first need to figure out how the sysfs interface sees them.
+To address the pins, you first need to figure out how the sysfs interface sees them.
 To calculate this, start with the pin's port number which are printed on the board for your convenience and can be found in the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/GR8_Datasheet_v1.0.pdf) starting on page 15.

-As an example, let's look at CSID0 which is port **PE4** on the datasheet.
-Look at the letter that follows the "P".
-Starting with A = 0, count up in the alphabet until you arrive at that letter.
+As an example, let's look at CSID0 which is port **PE4**.
+Look at the letter that follows the "P", in this case it's "E".
+Starting with A = 0, count up in the alphabet until you arrive at "E" and that is the letter index.
 For example, ```E=4```.

 Multiply the letter index by 32, then add the number that follows "PE":